Three major fireworks festivals in Amanohashidate

 Voyaging Out Ceremony

 This festival is held every year on July 24th.
 It is an event based on the legendary “Kusedo-engi*” that remains in Chionji Temple.
-This event also includes “Mando-e (a Puja)”, in which many lights are lit to make an offering to Buddhas and Bodhisattvas, repent for the sins of all living things, and pray for their extermination, is also held.
+This event includes “Mando-e” (a Buddhist ceremony), in which numerous lights are lit as offerings to Buddhas and Bodhisattvas in repentance for the sins of all living beings and in prayer for their salvation.
 The lanterns are raised at night near the shore that’s close to Chion-ji Temple and the Amanohashidate canal is illuminated.
 The festival reaches its climax with many fireworks set off.
 This time of year, the hotels near the venue accept reservations of Fireworks Viewing Boat Tours operated by us.
 Please make a reservation if you are interested.
-You can see the fireworks from the sea on this tour!
+You can enjoy the fireworks from the sea on this unique tour!

 Kusedo-engi*